tracyvincent/prime_solo_express/README.md

 ## HARD MODE

-Also animate the data on the page using jquery animate libraries.
+Also animate the data on the page using jQuery.

 ## PRO MODE